 - What will help them reach their goals faster?

-- The solutions can you provide to solve their problems?
+- What solutions can you provide to solve their problems?

 Breakaway Moves must have a place in your annual planning process, both to make them a priority for scaling your business and because they can help you build a healthier, cross-functional team.
 Working together on ways to double the business is exciting and can make the team feel like they can win.